findingcorey1/Obsidian/PHOT 1100/Term Project Paper.md

 Photographer: Chris Shonting

-For this Term Project, I chose Chris Shonting,
+For this Term Project i